gureckis/slidev-theme-neversink/example.md

 <div class="fw-200" >

 \* Here we set `color: pink` in the frontmatter.
 Different choices convey a different vibe for the intro of your talk.
-There's lots of choices available, but not so many you are overwhelmed by choice!
+There's lots of choices available.

 </div>